F5Networks/f5-ci-docs/docs/kubernetes/index.rst

 Example F5 virtual server resource
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The below example creates one (1) virtual server for the Service named "myService", with one (1) health monitor and one (1) pool.
-The Controller will create the virtual server in the :code:`kubernetes` partition on the BIG-IP system.
+The Controller will create the virtual server in the :code:`k8s` partition on the BIG-IP system.

 .. literalinclude:: /kubernetes/config_examples/f5-resource-vs-example.json
    :caption: Example F5 Resource definition